act-rules/act-rules.github.io/_rules/aria-state-or-property-valid-value-6a7281.md

 #### Failed Example 10

-`aria-controls`, which is a required property for the role `scrollbar`, references an element that does not exist in the same document tree.
+This `aria-controls` property, which is required for the role `scrollbar`, references an element that does not exist in the same document tree.

 ```html
 <div